darkwolf66/BrowserExtensify/readme.md

 # BrowserExtensify

-### The first framework for multi browser extensions.
+### The first typescript framework for multi browser extensions.

 ## BE CAREFUL: Currently NOT FUNCTIONAL, development in progress...